Josefino/RasACam/README.md

 1. Unzip the downloaded RasACam.zip file in the Downloads folder.
 You can run the script "./install.sh", which creates folder RasACam, als, scan and work directories and copies them all unzipped files to the RasACam directory.
-In second step installs DCRAW with the necessary libraries and it installs ImageMagick.
-You need manual install VLC player.
+In second step installs DCRAW with the necessary libraries and it installs ImageMagick, if you do not have a VLC player installed, you must install it manually, sudo apt install -y vlc

 2. Download software ALS (for RPi) to Downloads folder, unzip and rename folder als-0.7-dev-xxxxxxx to "als" and also executive program als-0.7-dev-xxxxxxx to "als".